postech-dao/simperby/docs/multichain.md

 ## Settlement Chain

-Simperby is a standalone blockchain that has its own consensus mechanism and distributed file system.
+Simperby is a standalone blockchain that boasts its own consensus mechanism and distributed file system.
 However, there must be working applications that interact with the Simperby chain so that the organization can finalize something meaningful.
-Of course, the most important applications would be other existing chains that the organization deploys their applications on.
+The most important applications in this regard would be other established blockchain ecosystems, which the organization seeks to interact with.
 From Simperby's view, they are called **settlement chains**.
 Any blockchain that has a smart contract platform can be a settlement chain once the organization pays some gas and deploys their light client on it.

 Simperby's scalability over settlement chain integration is quite impressive;
 the source code for the light client contract will be almost the same for every